Quick start

 make install

-Running make install
+Running make install typically installs

-the compiled binary in a PATH
+the compiled binary in a PATH-accessible location.

-For software using the autoconf
+For software using the autoconf toolchain,

 the installation directory is set by running ./configure

-command prior to using make
+command prior to using make.

 make run

-For simple programs, make run
+For simple programs, make run acts like an alias

 to the compiled binary.